A topic from the subject of Isolation in Chemistry.

 1. Place a sample of the mixture of sand and salt in a beaker.

-2. Add water to the beaker and stir until the mixture is dissolved.
+2. Add water to the beaker and stir thoroughly until the salt dissolves.
+The sand will remain undissolved.

-3. Let the mixture settle for a few minutes.
+3. Let the mixture settle for a few minutes to allow the sand to sink.

-5. Filter the remaining mixture through a filter paper into a funnel.
+5. Filter the remaining slightly cloudy saltwater solution through a filter paper in a funnel to remove any remaining fine sand particles.

-6. Wash the filter paper with water to remove any remaining salt solution.
+6. Wash the sand remaining in the first beaker and the filter paper with small amounts of fresh water to remove any adhering salt solution.
+Allow to air dry completely.

-• Decantation: Separating a solid from a liquid by pouring off the liquid.
+• Decantation: Separating a solid from a liquid by carefully pouring off the liquid.

-• Filtration: Separating a solid from a liquid by passing the mixture through a filter paper.
+• Filtration: Separating a solid from a liquid by passing the mixture through a porous material (filter paper) that traps the solid.

 • Evaporation: Removing a solvent (in this case, water) from a solution, leaving behind the solute (in this case, salt).